 Every year, Minnesota schools have a 4-day break in the middle of October.
 Last year, I decided I wanted to take this time and go explore a part of the United States with Peyton.
 I planned on using this mid-fall break as a learning tool rather than sitting around the house.
 This year, our school district turned our 4-day break into a 6-day break!
 When I heard we were going to be having 6-days off I knew I wanted to head to South Dakota.
 It’s a fairly long drive from Minnesota and I knew the drive would eat up 2 whole days.
 With a 4-day break we would have only had 2 days to see things but with a 6-day break we would have 4 whole days!
-I thought we would be able to see a lot of place in 4 days.
+I thought we would be able to see a lot of places in 4 days.

 The first thing I needed to nail down was the lodging.
 I have not been to South Dakota since the mid-80s so I had no clue what to expect.
 I started doing my research online.
 First thing I notice, many hotels close in late September or early October.
 These seemed to be the locally owned and operated hotels that are not part of chains.
 It did help to narrow down our selection with having the seasonal accommodations removed from our choices.
 I settled on the Hilton Garden Inn (hosted).
 Why?
 Because it has a pool, restaurant on-site, family friendly and easy access to the freeway.
 Plus, they have laundry facilities and are surrounded by numerous restaurants.
 We really enjoyed our time at the Hilton Garden Inn.
 The kids swam every night, we had a delicious breakfast every morning and our room was spotless every time we returned.
-Once we had the accommodations taken care of it was time to plan out stay.
-We had decided to head on a Thursday and come back on a Monday.
+Once we had the accommodations taken care of it was time to plan our stay.
+We had decided to head out on a Thursday and come back on a Monday.
 I wanted to have 1 day before school started back up to go grocery shopping and get the kids settled.
 I thought 3 days would be a good start.

-Though GPS told us it would take 9 hours to arrive at Rapid City, South Dakota it really took us about 12 hours.
+Though GPS told us it would take 9 hours to arrive to Rapid City, South Dakota it really took us about 12 hours.
 Unfortunately, GPS does not take into account having to stop for potty breaks or lunch breaks.
 After our long car ride, I decided to let the kids stop at Wall Drug.
 This was our first official stop in South Dakota.
 With the bazillion signs for Wall Drug there was no way we could miss it.

 After the kids stretched their legs and looked around we hoped back in the car to head to our hotel.
 The Hilton Garden Inn is just a few blocks off the freeway.
 Since we had been traveling all day, we checked in and then headed to the restaurant for dinner.
 I really appreciated having a restaurant onsite.
 It made life much easier over the next few days.